RAYJON SUPPORTS EDUCATION

 Experience the hike to the Pinson Community School!

 TUITION SUPPORT PROGRAM: CAP-HAITIEN, Haiti

 The Tuition Support Program helping the poorest of the poor was started by the Sisters of St. Joseph some 20 years ago.
 It exists to allow children from impoverished families to attend school and receive a quality education.
 Many of the students have been funded since grade one and even preschool (a period of 16 years or longer).
 In 2004, Rayjon took over primary support of the program, though the Sister continue to support generously.

 Receiving an education becomes a means by which the cycle of poverty can be broken; it is a gift of emancipation; it is a gift that brings joy, inspiration and hope to the students that are fortunate enough to be able to participate in being schooled.

-During the 2021-2022 school year a total of 63 students will benefit from tuition support (elementary and secondary), five students will receive post-secondary scholarships, and two students will receive post-secondary scholarship support (including Anise, now in her 4th year of med school!).
+During the 2023-2024 school year a total of 65 students will benefit from tuition support (elementary and secondary), five students will receive post-secondary scholarships, and two students will receive post-secondary vocational (trade) training.

 The education program provides books and school supplies.
 Support staff conduct home visits, checking in on the progress of each child and encourage parents to be involved in overseeing study habits.